-Use this item to enter the threshold value for correctable memory errors.
+Use this item to specify the threshold value for correctable memory-error logging, which sets a limit on the maximum number of events that can be logged in the memory-error log at a given time.
 The default setting is 10.